 But he was at a company of tens of thousands and so was just one of many VPs, and while brand-name schools and employers lent him strong credibility, other colleagues had similar pedigrees.
 This VP wanted to break out from one of many senior executives to a top job – CEO – and he wanted to move from Big Pharma to a start-up.

 His brand said senior executive at a big company, and there’s nothing wrong with that, except he didn’t want that.
 How could his brand appeal to start-ups?
 How could he differentiate himself enough to reach the top job?

-He didn’t even think of himself as having a brand till we started working together.
+He didn’t even think of himself as having a brand until we started working together.
 Even if you don’t know you have a brand or what your brand is, you still project one.
-My client didn’t like that his brand was so big company, middle of the road, but you start where you are, even if you don’t like it.
+My client didn’t like that his brand was so big-company, middle-of-the-road, but you start where you are, even if you don’t like it.
 He wished his brand were different because he wanted to attract different opportunities.

 So we changed his brand.
 We changed who knew him and saw him, how he was known and perceived, and therefore what opportunities he was considered for.
 He actually got three offers for the top spot at three very different start-ups.
 He successfully rebranded himself and pivoted his career as a happy result.

-Caroline Ceniza-Levine is a longtime recruiter turned career coach, writer, and media personality on job market issues.
-She is a Senior Contributor to Forbes Careers and an adjunct at Columbia University.
+Caroline Ceniza-Levine is the founder of the Dream Career Club and a career coach, writer, and media personality on job market issues.
 She helps experienced professionals in tech, media, financial services, and other industries make a great living doing work they love.

 Have more questions?
 Follow up with the expert herself.